Workouts you can do in your living room

-How to: Step forward with one leg about 1m in front of the other, ensuring your feet are parallel, and hip-width apart.
+How to do static lunges: Step forward with one leg about 1m in front of the other, ensuring your feet are parallel, and hip-width apart.
 Raise onto the toes of your back foot and keep your weight in the heel of your front foot (A).
 Slowly lower until your back knee is just off the ground (B).
 Pushing through your front heel and back toes, slowly raise back up to standing.
 Repeat 10 times on each leg.

-Want more?
-On your 10th rep, at the bottom of the movement, perform 5 slow 10cm pulses up and down.
+Advanced level: On your 10threp, at the bottom of the movement, perform 5 slow 10cm pulses up and down.

 Push-ups are a great core and upper-body exercise, perfect for strengthening your arms and shoulders.

-How to: Start in a high plank position on your hands and knees, activating your core to form a straight line from your shoulders to your knees (A).
+How to do push ups: Start in a high plank position on your hands and knees, activating your core to form a straight line from your shoulders to your knees (A).
 Slowly lower down as far as you can comfortably go, leading with your chest, keeping your spine straight and core engaged (B).
 Push back up to the starting position.
 Repeat for 10 reps.

 3. Body-weight squats

 Squats are a great way to increase your heart rate while working a variety of lower-body muscles.
 It’s all about how you do them.